11-Day Luxury Egypt Tour | Cairo, Nile Cruise, Upper Egypt & Red Sea

 The 11-day adds two Red Sea days in Hurghada at the end.
 Everything else — Cairo, Luxor, Nile cruise, Aswan, Abu Simbel — is structurally identical.
 The 11-day tour is for travelers who want both the complete Egyptian archaeological experience and a proper rest before flying home.

-What is Hurghada actually like for snorkelling?
+What is Hurghada actually like for snorkeling?

 The Red Sea reef off Hurghada has clear, warm water and accessible coral within a short boat trip of the resort hotels.
 It is not the Maldives — the reef has seen pressure from tourism over the decades — but for travelers arriving from nine days of ancient Egypt, it is genuinely excellent: easy conditions, good visibility, and manageable for beginners.
 Your resort will have gear available and can arrange guided reef trips.